Skip to main content

 c.
 The University receives information that casts doubt upon the employee's stated reason for the absence or the continuing validity of the certification.

-4. The employee must provide the requested recertification to Human Resources within 12 calendar days of the request by Human Resources.
+4. The employee must provide the requested recertification to Human Resources within 15 calendar days of the request by Human Resources, unless it is not practicable under the particular circumstances to do so despite the employee's diligent, good faith efforts.

 5. Recertification is not permitted for a covered servicemember's serious injury or illness or for a covered military member's qualifying exigency.